Jorgeguti2/Animal-Classification-Neural-Network/README.md

 # Animal Classification Neural Network
 Neural network model that is trained on animal pictures taken from Google Images to be able to classify any new unseen animal picture correctly.
-I.e. classify which animal is in the picture correctly.